 To reduce fat content you could use light coconut milk instead.

-Instead of curry you could also spice it up with garam masala
+Instead of curry you could also spice it up with garam masala or ground cumin

 Cauliflower nutrition info